DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-The Sony ZV-1 is a great camera for a vlogger that needs a compact set up.
-This point and shoot camera has all the features you need in a very portable camera that Iighs under one pound!
+The Sony ZV-1 is a great camera for a vlogger that needs a compact setup.
+This point-and-shoot camera has all the features you need in a very portable camera that Iighs under one pound!

 There are a lot of things that should impress you with this camera.
 It can record video in 4K at up to 24/30 frames per second and features Sony’s incredibly popular S-Log picture profiles to help expand your dynamic range (up to 14 on the ZV-1).

-One of the ZV-1’s biggest selling features is having an external audio input, a rare feature in point and shoot cameras.
+One of the ZV-1’s biggest selling features is having an external audio input, a rare feature in point-and-shoot cameras.

-Though the onboard mics do a fine job at picking up audio, they are not directional enough for vlogging in outdoor/busy settings.
+Though the onboard mics do fine at picking up audio, they are not directional enough for vlogging in outdoor/busy settings.
 For this, I’d recommend a compact external shotgun mic or a wireless lavalier microphone.

 Like the popular Sony RX line, the ZV-1 has Zeiss glass and a focal length of 24-70mm.
-This lens lets you get some really crisp footage, and though the focal length is limited, you still can achieve wide, normal, and telephoto angles.
+This lens lets you get some crisp footage, and though the focal length is limited, you still can achieve wide, normal, and telephoto angles.